 According to the HRSA, these centers must provide care on a sliding fee scale.
 Therefore, this may be an affordable option for people in more rural areas.

-There are some therapy apps that a person can use to talk with a licensed therapist.
-They may be able to do this through webcam or text.
+There are several therapy services that a person can use to talk with a licensed therapist online, either on the phone or via webcam or text.

 When looking for a therapist, a person should be upfront in stating that they do not have insurance.
 They can then ask if the therapist offers any discounted rates.